-Countries across the world are offering foreign nationals the opportunity to become permanent residents in their nations and even acquire second citizenship — whether by routes such as descent, naturalization, marriage, investment, or otherwise.
+Countries around the world offer foreign nationals the chance to become permanent residents and get a second passport through descent, naturalization, marriage, investment, or other means.

-Any individual who can obtain a second passport in a foreign country and unlock their dual national status can access all the benefits and rights of both nations.
+Any individual who can obtain a second passport in a foreign country and unlock their dual national status can access both nations’ benefits and rights.
 These include:

 The right to vote and hold office The right to vote and hold office